RomchyFCC/GitHub-Practice-For-All/README.md

     `git push`

 Now your local repo and your GitHub repo is up to date with the original repo you forked from.

-### Important
-Please keep your commits and pull requests focused purely on the objectives discussed in your communications with the team.
-If you find _other minor bugs_, _typos_ or _whitespace issues_ while working on your feature / fix, rather than fixing them, please open a **new issue** and **leave it out of your current contribution**.
-Reviewing Pull Requests and comparing diffs will be much easier that way!

 ## Code of Conduct